Bryan Hitch: Technique and materials

 Regarding inking, Hitch says, "Inking isn't about tracing, or taking someone else's pencil drawing and making it your own.
 It's about being aware of and respectful about the original artist's intentions.
 It's also about making your own artistic judgements based on your interpretation of the piece.
 The skill is then honing your technique to be able to actually deliver a strong, inked piece that is just how the artist wanted it to be."
 For feathering, Hitch uses a size 0 sable brush, which he says provide a wider range of sensitive marks than synthetic brushes, despite being softer and harder to use.
 For more free-hand hatching, Hitch uses a Gillott 1960 dip pen, though he prefers to use more solid areas of black to large amounts of rendering.

 Personal life

-As of September 2003, Hitch, his fiance Joanne, and their three children lived in England.
+As of September 2003, Hitch, his fiancée Joanne, and their five children lived in England.
 At the time he stated in an interview that he and Joanne planned to marry when the time was right.
-As of 2014, his Twitter page refers to him as a "husband."
+As of 2014, the biographical blurb on his Twitter page indicated that he was married.